Updated: Sep 11

 • Butt kicks: While standing tall, walk forward with an exaggerated backswing so that your heels come up to your glutes.
 When this is easy, try it while jogging.
 Do ten reps on each side.
 Too easy?
 Alternate butt kicks with high knees.
 Do five butt kicks, then do five high-knee steps.
 The butt kicks stretch the quads and the “high knees” stretch the glutes.

-• Toy soldier: Keeping your back and knees straight, walk forward, lifting your legs straight out in front and flexing your toes.
+• Toy soldier: Keeping your back and knees straight, walking forward, lifting your legs straight out in front and flexing your toes.
 Advance this by adding a skipping motion.
 Do ten reps on each side.

 And now that you’re warm, you’re ready to run!
 Have fun!